BanzaiMan/glassfish-gem/README.md

 ## Application auto-detection

 Rails, Merb and Sinatra applications are detected automatically and configured appropriately.
-You can provide a rack-up script `*.ru` in to the application directory to plugin any other framework.
+You can provide a rack-up script `*.ru` in to the application directory to plug in any other framework.

 Some key points: